 Try these troubleshooting steps in order:

-Create a new user in macOS: Sometimes the problem is with a user account.
+- Create a new user in macOS: Sometimes the problem is with a user account.
 Try creating a new user in macOS, restarting, and logging into that new user account.
 Does Wi-Fi work now?
 Then there’s something corrupted in the other user’s low-level settings that may require reinstalling macOS.
-(You can find the instructions to create a new user
+(You can find the instructions to create a new user in this column.)